 Whether it’s not saving soon enough for your retirement or taking on too much student-loan debt, we all have regrets when it comes to personal finance.
-Take a close look at your 2019 financial performance and start making any needed adjustments.
+Take a close look at your financial performance from the previous year and start making any needed adjustments.
 Did you overspend?
 Take out too many loans?
 Figure out what you could have done to minimize the financial damage and bring those lessons into the new year.

 Reorganize your money